 Mistral uses sliding window attention: each token attends only to the W most recent tokens (including itself).
 This is O(N·W) instead of O(N²), enabling efficient inference over long contexts.
 Combined with a rolling KV cache, it supports effectively infinite context at fixed memory cost.

-Implement causal sliding window attention: token i can attend to positions max(0, i-W+1) through i inclusive.
+Implement causal sliding window attention: token i can attend to positions max(0, i-W+1) through i inclusive (no future tokens, and no tokens older than W-1 steps back).
+Within that window, run the usual scaled dot-product softmax attention.

 Signature: def sliding_window_attention(Q, K, V, window_size)